Candidate Peace Pledge

 Individuals, groups, everyone is eligible to ask candidates seeking their vote to take the Peace Pledge.
 Many will never take the pledge.
 Nearly all will be afraid to be among the first to sign.
 The Peace Pledge asks our future representatives to stand for three things; 1. demilitarization, 2. transforming from a war economy to a peace economy, and 3. cleanup of all former and current military toxic and radioactive sites.

 Candidates for any office, any party, nonpartisan, Independent or unaffiliated are eligible to take the pledge.
-In addition to the Presidential and other Congressional elections, thousands of elections will be held in 2016; school boards, city and local governments.
+In addition to Congressional elections, thousands of elections will be held in 2018; school boards, city and local governments.
 According to Ballotpedia, there are more than 500,000 people holding elected office in the US.
-Just on the state legislative level, there are more than 6,000 legislative seats up for a vote in 2016.
-With 12,000 potential legislative candidates, with your help, many will take the Candidate Peace Pledge.
+Just on the state legislative level, there thousands of legislative seats up for a vote in 2018.
+With your help, many will take the Candidate Peace Pledge.

 Campaign language needs to be demilitarized.
 Fear and wars are a major part of campaign discussions.
 It is the responsibility of each of us to make enough noise and sign up enough candidates so that peace is also part of campaign discussions.